 The prime lending rate follows the benchmark rate, and, thus, will remain at 3% as well.
 The prime rate is used to price variable mortgage rates, which are often stated as a discount or premium to prime.
 So, variable mortgage rates will remain unchanged, with the lowest 5-year rate available on Ratehub.ca at 2.1%, or 0.9% discount to prime.
 We have also seen discounted fixed mortgage rates fall in the last week after a big jump weeks earlier.

 Bank of Canada Governor Mark Carney said the rate hold ‘leaves considerable monetary stimulus in place’, and ‘any further reduction in monetary policy stimulus would need to be carefully considered.’
-This suggests the central bank may hold off on an interest rate hike at the next interest rate announcement as well.
+This suggests there may not be a Bank of Canada interest rate hike at the next central bank announcement as well.

 Supporting the continued stimulus, Carney cited global unemployment levels, unrest in the Middle East and North Africa, and the strong Canadian dollar.
 Canada’s own jobless rate is at 7.8% despite a rebound in job creation since the recession.